Dr Helen Julia Minors

 |School:||Perf and Screen Studies|

 |Location:||Room Kh-Ch537, Kingston Hill|

 Helen joined Kingston University in September 2010.
-Helen contributes to both the undergraduate and postgraduate programmes, and supervises PhD, as well as sitting on the Academic Board and acting as Associate Director for the Practice Research Unit, in addition to her role as Director of Studies for Music.
+Helen contributes to both the undergraduate and postgraduate programmes, and supervises PhDs, as well as sitting on the Academic Board and acting as Associate Director for the Practice Research Unit, in addition to her role as Director of Studies for Music (since 2013) and Head of Music (since 2014).
 Helen sits on the committee of NAMHE (the National Association for Music in Higher Education) as Vice Chair.
 Prior to working at Kingston University, Helen was a Lecturer and BA/B.Mus and MA Music programme convenor at Roehampton University for four years, and previously a part time lecturer in music at Lancaster University.

 Helen has completed a book on music and translation (exploring the interart aesthetic) which was launched in December 2012.

 Following the work on the book, Helen has been awarded, along with her colleague Lucile Desblache, an AHRC grant as part of the Networking Development Call, under the theme Translating Cultures.
 This will support work between May 2013-January 2014.

 Helen has also been granted the editorial position of the international journal, Ars Lyrica (ISSN 1043-3848), from 2013.

 During 2011-14 she is also working with the creator or Soundpainting, Walter Thompson, holding a scholarship and filming an extended interview with him.
 The Soundpainting Think Tank 2013 will be hosted at Kingston.

 In addition she has an Erasmus exchange planned, which will allow her to teach in a partner institution in Germany during April 2013.